Kiyoshi Yamashita: Works

 Yamashita used the chigiri-e method of sticking torn pieces of coloured paper together to depict the scenery he saw on his travels, and some of his most famous works such as "Nagaoka no hanabi" and "Sakurajima" were made in this way.
 Possessing eidetic memory, Yamashita usually recreated the entire scene from memory when he returned to the institution or his home.
 Because of this, Yamashita is often considered an autistic savant.

 In the post-war period, he became widely known as the “Japanese Van Gogh” or the “Naked General” (due to his habit of wearing a sleeveless undershirt in his travels).
 In 1956, the Kiyoshi Yamashita Exhibition opened at the Daimaru store in Tokyo, and toured the country, stopping at 130 places in Japan and attracting over 500,000 visitors.
 In June 1961, Yamashita and Shikiba embarked on a 40-day tour of Europe.
 Here he recorded the many famous places and monuments he saw.

 Death

 Yamashita died from a cerebral hemorrhage aged 49.

 Legacy

 His work is still highly regarded throughout Japan, and is the subject of frequent exhibitions.
 His life was portrayed in a long-running Japanese television drama, Hadaka no Taishō Hōrōki (裸の大将放浪記), which ran from 1980 to 1997.

+A retrospective of Yamashita’s works honoring his 100th anniversary was exhibited at the Sompo Museum of Art in Nishishinjuku (June 24-September 10, 2023).